 Displaying at a low resolution (that is, zooming out) increases the density of symbols in the visual field.
 However, by applying a thinning algorithm, the number of symbols may be reduced.

-This Specification requires only that a thinning algorithm be applied to reduce symbol density when the display is scaled.
+This Specification requires only that a

+Thinning must be applied to reduce symbol density when the display is scaled.

 Manufacturers may use the algorithms described below or other algorithms of their own devising.

+S-100 provides thinning via the common point rule (list alternatives).
+Separate algorithms may be provided within the product specifications.

-Thinning algorithms (informative)
+Thinning algorithms (Informative)

 Regularly gridded data